-Let’s find out what’s makes green tea for hair so good.
+Let’s find out what makes green tea so good for your hair.

 It is what converts testosterone into dihydrotestosterone (DHT) and causes miniaturization of hair follicles and permanent hair loss.
 If the catechins in the green tea leaves would stop that from happening, it could potentially cure androgenetic alopecia.

 That would mean that for as long as people took green tea supplements, drank green tea or topically applied it, they wouldn’t lose hair, to say the least.
 However, recent research shows that green tea’s anti-inflammatory properties contribute to hair growth, not its inhibitory effect on 5-alpha-reductase.

 According to one study published in peer-reviewed Phytomedicine, EGCG promoted growth by stimulating hair follicles and preventing skin damage.
 Moreover, it increased the duration for which the hair stayed in the anagen phase of the hair growth cycle.